angela-bonato/RayTracingCourse/README.md

 ## Advanced usage

-If you are a skilled user, by properly changing `demo()` procs in [project.nim](./src/project.nim), you can produce many other images.
+If you are a skilled user, by properly changing `demo()` proc in [project.nim](./src/project.nim), you can produce many other images.
 To give you an idea about what is feasible with this program, here is a selection to inspire you.

 <div style="text-align: center;">
 <table style="margin: 0px auto;">